Transformation of the Cross Kirkland Corridor:

 In late August 2013, work began to remove and salvage the rail and other materials along the Corridor.
 This work was completed in late October 2013 making way for the construction of the Interim Trail

-- to begin in June 2014.
-The community celebrated the transformation of the corridor on Sunday, October 27, 2013, with a community walk.
+.
+The community celebrated the transformation of the corridor on Sunday, October 27, 2013 with a community walk.
 A groundbreaking event was held on June 28, 2014 to celebrate the kick off of construction of the Interim Trail.

 Connectivity to schools, parks, businesses and neighborhoods.
 Multi-modal transportation opportunities.
 A recreation and business corridor that reflects Kirkland’s commitment to balanced transportation, economic development, and parks, open spaces and recreational services.
 The City’s vision for the Cross Kirkland Corridor

 is fast becoming a reality.Kirkland is one of the region’s most livable communities with its desirable blend of work and leisure.
 A commitment to a healthy environment and healthy lifestyle with opportunities to work close to home, school, and services, makes Kirkland attractive to those who create businesses here, those who live here, and those who are visiting.
 The Kirkland community has long recognized the importance of this corridor and its potential as a world-class, world-famous, example of sustainability and livability.

 Kirkland residents and business have shown their strong support of the Corridor by approving a permanent property tax parks levy